Skip to main content

 Post media tweets or replies

 Start with TypeScript, Go, or CLI plus Create Tweet.
 Pass public media URLs in media: up to 4 image URLs or exactly 1 MP4 video URL up to 100 MB.
-Store tweetId, reply_to_tweet_id, or writeActionId.
-Cost: 10 credits per tweet or reply write.
+Store tweetId, reply_to_tweet_id, chargedCredits, or writeActionId.
+Cost: 10 credits text-only, plus 2 credits per started MB across attached media.

 Upload DM attachments